magma-app/magma-widget/README.md

 ![Line-step](https://magma-assets.s3.eu-west-3.amazonaws.com/widget-instruction2.png)

 3. replace "xxxxx" with "identifier_we_have_provided_you".
-To find YOUR identifier, please refer to the information provided during the setup with Magma. ⚠️ If you have setup your campaign:
+To find YOUR organization identifier, please refer to the information provided during the setup with Magma. ⚠️ If you have setup your campaign:
-> - **before September 2022**, your identifier is your organization identifier.
-> - **after September 2022**, your identifier is your campaign identifier.

 ```html
 <magma-widget identifier="identifier_we_have_provided_you"></magma-widget>
 ```